himazin355/Monot/README.md

 # Monot
-A text editor for programming
+This is a text editor for programming.